The Boy Who Cried Werewolf (2010 film)

-The Boy Who Cried Werewolf is a 2010 Nickelodeon made-for-television comedy horror film starring Victoria Justice, Chase Ellison, Matt Winston, Brooke D'Orsay, Steven Grayhm, and Brooke Shields.
+The Boy Who Cried Werewolf is a 2010 Nickelodeon television comedy horror film starring Victoria Justice, Chase Ellison, Matt Winston, Brooke D'Orsay, Steven Grayhm, and Brooke Shields.
 The screenplay was written by Art Edler Brown and Douglas Sloan, and the film follows Jordan Sands, an awkward 17-year-old girl who, along with her family, inherits a castle in Romania.
 While exploring the castle, Jordan accidentally steps on a vial of werewolf blood and becomes infected, transforming into a werewolf herself.
 It was filmed in Vancouver, British Columbia, Canada.
 The film aired on Nickelodeon on October 23, 2010.

 Plot

-Jordan Sands (Victoria Justice) is an awkward and nerdy 17-year-old girl with a bad case of allergies who became the woman of the house after the recent death of her mother.
-Her father, David (Matt Winston), struggles to make ends meet, while her 14-year-old brother Hunter (Chase Ellison) drives the family crazy with gory pranks as he loves monsters.
-They inherit their mother's great uncle Dragomir Ducovic's castle in Wolfsberg, Romania, which they did not know existed.
-After arriving in Wolfsberg, they meet the strange and steely castle housekeeper, Madame Varcolac (Brooke Shields), whose name, when pronounced, causes a wolf to howl in the distance.
+Jordan Sands is an awkward and nerdy 17-year-old girl with a bad case of allergies who became the woman of the house after the recent death of her mother.
+Her father, David, struggles to make ends meet, while her 14-year-old brother Hunter (Chase Ellison) drives the family crazy with gory pranks as he loves monsters.
+They inherit their mother's great-uncle Dragomir Ducovic's castle in Wolfsberg, Romania, which they did not know existed.
+After arriving in Wolfsberg, they meet the strange and steely castle housekeeper, Madame Varcolac, whose name, when pronounced, causes a wolf to howl in the distance.

 Meanwhile, the kids explore the town.
-Hunter learns about the "Wolfsberg Beast," a monster that protects both the castle and the town, and Jordan falls in love with the local butcher, Goran.
-Varcolac discourages David from selling the property, but he decides to do so that they can end their financial struggles.
-He dates with the bubbly real estate agent Paulina von Eckberg, who handles the selling and only appears at night.
+Hunter learns about the "Wolfsberg Beast", a monster that protects both the castle and the town, and Jordan falls in love with the local butcher Goran.
+Varcolac discourages David from selling the property, but he decides to, so that they can end their financial struggles.
+He dates the bubbly real estate agent Paulina von Eckberg, who handles the selling and only appears at night.

-One day, while snooping around Dragomir's lab, Jordan accidentally steps on a vial of blood.
-Though Hunter pulls the bloody glass from her foot, her behavior changes.
-She becomes a carnivore (at the beginning of the movie, she mentions having tofu stir-fry for dinner because of her vegetarian diet), her senses heighten, gains a playful dog-like temperament (she plays with the dogs at a nearby park), and her allergies disappear.
-Hunter's friends explain that Jordan has become a werewolf due to either a bloodline curse, a werewolf bite, or becoming infected with the blood of a werewolf.
-Hunter realizes it was the vial of blood, which is revealed to have been LB-217, short for "Lycanthrope Blood."
+While snooping around Dragomir's lab, Jordan accidentally steps on a vial of blood.
+Although Hunter pulls the bloody glass from her foot, her behavior changes.
+She becomes a carnivore (at the beginning of the film, she mentions having tofu stir-fry for dinner, because of her vegetarian diet), her senses heighten, gains a playful dog-like temperament, she plays with the dogs at a nearby park, her hair starts to curl up naturally, her allergies disappear, no longer needs glasses and starts to grow body hair rapidly.
+Hunter's friends explain that Jordan has become a werewolf due to either a bloodline curse, a werewolf bite or becoming infected with the blood of a werewolf.
+Hunter realizes it was the vial of blood, revealed to have been LB-217, short for "Lycanthrope Blood".

 Jordan transforms into a werewolf, which Hunter witnesses.
 She holds back from attacking Hunter and flees.
-Hunter's friends reveal that there is no cure they know of other than killing a werewolf with a silver bullet.
+Hunter's friends reveal that there is no cure they know of, other than killing a werewolf with a silver bullet.
 Hunter refuses to do this.
 His friends warn that if Jordan is not cured by next sunrise, she will remain a werewolf, cursed to shift every night until she dies.